 Henry III, Margrave of Meissen secured the rights to Thuringia whilst his cousin Sophia was compensated with the landgraviate of Hess for her son Henry "the child" of Brabant (1244-1308) who thus became the first Landgrave of Hesse in 1265 (some references show 1263 or 1264).

-The two sons of Landgrave Wilhelm VI (1629-1663) of Hesse-Cassel divided into two branches Hesse-Cassel and Hesse-Philippsthal.
-The two sons of Landgrave Phillip (1655-1721) of Hesse-Philippsthal divided into Hesse-Philippsthal and Hesse-Philippsthal-Barchfeld.
-Hesse-Philippsthal line became extinct in 1925 with the death of Landgrave Ernst (1846 - 1925).
+Two sons of Landgrave Phillip (1655-1721) of Hesse-Philippsthal divided into two branches Hesse-Philippsthal and Hesse-Philippsthal-Barchfeld.
+One son Charles (1682–1770, becoming the Landgrave of Hesse-Philippsthal (which itself became extinct in 1925 with the death of Landgrave Ernst (1846 - 1925).
+The other son William (1692–1761) becoming the first Landgrave of Hesse-Philippsthal-Barchfeld.

 Hesse-Darmstadt was also further subdivided into Hesse-Homburg which became extinct with the death of Landgrave Ferdinand (1783 - 1866).
 The territories of Hesse-Homburg passed to Hesse and by Rhine, but were annexed by Prussia later the same year